 Figure 5: G. lapillus presence at the macroalgal sampling sites around Heron Island.
-The spatial replicates for each site are set up as shown in (A); the sites in (B) linked to numbering in Fig. 2 where positive (green) and negative (red) as per Table 6.
+The spatial replicates for each site are set up as shown in (A); the sites in (B) linked to numbering in Fig. 2 where positive (green) and negative (purple) as per Table S1.

 Figure 6: Detection of G. lapillus per spatial replicate at each macroalgal sampling site.
 Cell numbers were normalised to the HG7 standard curve (Fig. 3A).
-Figure also shows spatial replicates per macroalgal substrate where Chnoospora sp. samples are represented by circles, Padina sp. by squares and Sargassum by crosses (Table 6).
+Figure also shows spatial replicates per macroalgal substrate where Chnoospora sp. samples are represented by circles, Padina sp. by squares and Sargassum sp. by crosses (Table S1).

 Discussion

-The aim of the study was to design and validate a species-specific qPCR assay to quantify G. lapillus a species that may produce CTX- like toxicity in the Australian GBR region.
-Species-specific qPCR primers with high specificity and sensitivity were developed and the SSU copy number for two strains were determined, and were found to differ from one another considerably, as one strain had more than four times the number of genomic rDNA copies.
+The aim of the study was to design and validate a species-specific qPCR assay to quantify G. lapillus, a species that may produce CTX- like toxicity in the Australian GBR region.
+Species-specific qPCR primers with high specificity and sensitivity were developed and the SSU copy number for two strains were determined, and were found to differ from one another, as one strain had more than four times the number of genomic rRNA copies.
 We also established that this primer set was effective in measuring the abundance and distribution of G. lapillus at the Heron Island reef.
 The cross-reactivity of primers designed in this study showed high specificity for both G. lapillus while not amplifying when tested against other Gambierdiscus spp.
-The species tested for cross-reactivity were chosen because they represented species that are genetically most similar to each target species for the SSU region (as per Fig. 2 in [19 ]).
+The species tested for cross-reactivity were chosen because they represented species that are genetically most similar to each target species for the SSU region (as per Fig. 2 in [20]).
 Standard curves were constructed for two strains of G. lapillus for which the primers showed high linearity and amplification efficiency (Fig. 3).
 Hence, this primer set is an accurate and reproducible molecular tool to enumerate the target species exclusively from environmental community DNA extracts.
-More importantly, this assay does not require the operator to rely on melt curves to identify species, or to have access to G. lapillus DNA extracts as a positive control.
-Due to the potential CTX production of G. lapillus [19, 48] the presence and distribution of this species is of interest in Australia where the causative organism(s) for CFP is yet to be established.
+Due to the potential CTX production of G. lapillus [20,39] the presence and distribution of this species is of interest in Australia where the causative organism(s) for CFP is yet to be established.